RecuencoJones/BB032016/README.md

 Two options:

-1. Copy the contents of [websocket-server.json](websocket-server.json), in the top right corner of NodeRED webapp, open the menu and select import clipboard, paste the contents and place the flow into the canvas.
+1. Copy the contents of [websocket-server.json](websocket-server.json).
+In the top right corner of NodeRED webapp, open the menu and select import clipboard, paste the contents and place the flow into the canvas.
 2. Copy the file [websocket-server.json](websocket-server.json) to your